Do kids pay tax on bank accounts?

 But this changed in 2000 when the government amended the Income Tax Act, making such dividends taxable.

-On a positive note, the kiddie tax does not apply to capital gains.
+On a positive note, the kiddie tax in Canada does not apply to capital gains.
 Plus, children can use the dividend tax credit to lower the amount of tax they owe.
 No other tax credits can be similarly used, though, including the basic personal amount.

 If you intend to use your child’s savings account to house dividends from a private company, make sure you understand the tax obligations this will cause.